DroidDevX/BudgetPlanner/README.md

 - Towards the top right corner of the activity's toolbar, you will notice two buttons titled display and overview.
     - Clicking on the Display button brings up the alert dialog fragment that prompts the user to select which columns for each entry should be visible
-    - Clicking on the Overview button brings the user to the subtotal activity, which displays the subtotals in of the budget in graphs
+    - Clicking on the Overview button brings the user to the subtotal activity, which displays the subtotals of the budget in graphs

 - Clicking on the calendar icon on the top left of the toolbar would bring out a date picker dialog fragment that the user can interact with to change the creation date of the budget.